jentery/506/index.md

 ### January 16th

-*Dear You*: on world-building, structural oppression, and being addressed
+*Dear You*: on world-building, structural oppression, and being addressed (media: text | apparatus: engine)

 Please read selections from N.K.
 Jemisin's *Fifth Season* (2015), which is the first book in Jemisin's *Broken Earth* trilogy.

-media: text | apparatus: engine

-*Did You Get My Message?*: on messengers, curation, and relating with others
+*Did You Get My Message?*: on messengers, curation, and relating with others (media: text | apparatus: network)

 Please read Nalo Hopkinson's "Message in a Bottle" (2005).

-media: text | apparatus: network